higorlopees/multiroom-chat/README.md

 After that, use `git clone` to clone the repository to your local machine.

-Then, use `npm install nodemon -g` to install nodemon globally.

-Finally, use `npm install` to install dependecies and then `nodemon app` to start application.
+Finally, use `npm install` to install dependecies

+## Run the application
+Use `npm run watch` or `npm run-script watch` to start application in development mode.

+Use `npm start` to start application in production mode.